 If you're self-employed, here's a step-by-step guide on how to complete your annual tax return

-As the January deadline looms, this guide sets out the basics for getting your tax affairs in order and filling in your self-assessment tax return.
-The tax penalties have been increased this year, so filing your tax return promptly and getting it right first time is more important than ever.
-After all, in these difficult times, everyone should be aiming to avoid wasting their hard-earned cash on hefty penalties.
+This guide sets out the basics for getting your tax affairs in order and filling in your self-assessment tax return.
+The tax penalties are high, so filing your tax return promptly and getting it right first time is vitally important.
+Everyone should be aiming to avoid wasting their hard-earned cash on hefty penalties!

 Registering with HM Revenue & Customs